MQL5 iBands Guide: Get Bollinger Bands Values with CopyBuffer

 Print(upper[0]);

-When retrieving multiple bars, you must clearly understand which index corresponds to which bar.
+When retrieving multiple bars, you must also clearly understand which index corresponds to which bar.

 double upper[3];